stratosphereips/StratosphereLinuxIPS/README.md

 ### Profile file
 This file contains generic features of the profile that are not part of any individual time-window, such as information about its Ethernet MAC address.

 # History of Slips
 This is the new version of the Stratosphere IPS, a behavioral-based intrusion detection and prevention system that uses machine learning algorithms to detect malicious behaviors.
 It is part of a larger suite of programs that include the [Stratosphere Windows IPS] and the [Stratosphere Testing Framework].

+## Usage

+- Start redis

+    In macos using ports, if you prefer to start a redis server manually, rather than using 'port load', then use this command:

+        redis-server /opt/local/etc/redis.conf

+    A startup item has been generated that will aid in starting redis with launchd.
+It is disabled by default.
+Execute the following command to start it, and to cause it to launch at startup:

+        sudo port load redis

 # More specific usage examples